robertrottermann/erp-workbench/help/source/intro.rst

 Introduction and first steps
 ============================

-ERP Workbench is a set of tools that are used to create and maintain local and remote erp (odoo, flectra, ..) sites.
+ERP Workbench (WB) is a set of tools that are used to create and maintain local and remote erp (odoo, flectra, ..) sites.

 erp-workbench's goal is to support you trough all steps in the lifecicle of an erp-site.